Can Bulimia Kill You?

 Bulimia and Oral Health Complications

 In severe cases, a person’s parotid glands—the salivary glands located just below the ears—can swell, potentially shifting their jaw painfully and in a way that sometimes requires surgery to fully correct.
+This can result in a condition called bulimia cheeks.

 Life-Threatening Complications of Bulimia